wazuh/wazuh-documentation/source/deployment-options/docker/upgrading-wazuh-docker.rst

 #.
 Set the new version of Wazuh:

    -  If you have a customized ``docker-compose.yml`` file and want to preserve it.
 Edit it and change the version of the images to the new version.
    -  If you want to use the default ``docker-compose.yml`` file of the new version.
-Navigate to the Git branch of the new version:
+Navigate to the Git branch of the latest version:

       .. code-block::